 Inside Google’s own marketing team, we’re taking the exact opposite approach.
 We’ve partnered with our finance teams to prove the incremental value of marketing by aligning marketing goals with real business outcomes, like profitability and customer lifetime value.
 We also reforecast our global budgets regularly to ensure that we can request more funds if we have room to scale successful tests against finance-approved ROI thresholds.
 This gives us greater freedom to avoid artificial “caps” on digital media budgets that can limit our ability to improve results.

 Agile marketers help their teams move faster, pivot to take advantage of new performance opportunities, and ultimately drive more business growth.
-By finding the right balance across budget agility, cross-channel team collaboration, and experimentation, marketers can invest their resources more effectively to maximise ROI.
+By finding the right balance across budget agility, cross-channel team collaboration, and experimentation, marketers can invest their resources more effectively to maximize ROI.